 Linda and her husband have two adult daughters – one in Seattle, and one here in Leavenworth.
 Linda and Carl enjoy playing bridge, square dancing, attending theatre, reading, walking, singing in choir, and working together outdoors.
 Linda’s professional life was in social work, in a wide variety of settings – hospitals, inpatient mental health, nursing homes, ethics center, managed care organization.
 For the last decade or so of her career, she was in administration and teaching.
 Her most recent adventure was running unsuccessfully for the state legislature – but she thinks she’ll try again!!

-Deborah Macmillan is president of the League of Women Voters of East Windsor-Hightstown and past chair of the LWVNJ Committee on Immigration.
-She has also served as president of LWVNJ member of the LWVUS study committee on immigration, and is retired from a career in academics and survey/market research, and brief stints as a professional canoeist and as a 2010 census taker.
-She loves the intensity and diversity of the League members she works with in the MLD program.
+Deborah Macmillan is now on the board and has been president and voters service chair of the League of Women Voters of East Windsor-Hightstown.
+She has also served as president of LWVNJ and chair of the LWVNJ Committee on Immigration, and served on the LWVUS study committee on immigration.
+She is retired from careers in experimental psychology, survey/market research, and canoeing.
+She loves the intensity and diversity of the Leagues and League members she works with in the MLD program.

 Linda Mahan grew up in the St. Louis area and after college in Ohio, began a career in teaching in Boston.
 Following graduate school at BU Linda moved to Colorado in 1979 where she quickly was invited to "join the League" in Fort Collins.
 In addition to leadership roles in the League of Larimer County and seven years on the LWVCO Board, Linda has enjoyed networking on health care with Leaguers and working in many other organizations related to health care, youth, the arts and my faith community.

-Haley Richards has been an active member of the LWV Pensacola Bay Area for 6 years.
+Haley Richards has been an active member of the LWV Pensacola Bay Area for 7 years.
 In 2009, Haley joined the Board of Directors of LWV Pensacola Bay Area as Secretary and today serves as Co-President.
 Other League activities include Membership Committee Chair, Nominating Committee, Social Media and participating in a study of Inmate Rehabilitation Programs.
-Haley believes the MLD program can help Leagues grow new members and leaders.
-She is looking forward to supporting Leagues efforts to apply the MLD tools as a Shur Fellow.
+Haley believes the MLD best practices can help Leagues grow new members and develop leaders.
+As a Shur Fellow, Haley is excited to continue supporting the Leagues efforts to build organizational capacity and ensure future sustainability to make democracy work.

-Haley is a Pensacola native and received a BA degree in Secondary Education/ Social Science from Flagler College in St. Augustine, FL in 2007.
-She is currently employed as the Circles® Northwest Florida Community Organizer with Catholic Charities of Northwest Florida.
-Community involvements include Pensacola Young Professionals Quality of Life Team, Toastmasters Club member, and named as a 2014 Rising Star by the Independent News.
+Haley is a Pensacola native and received a BA degree in Secondary Education/Social Science from Flagler College in St. Augustine, FL in 2007.
+She is currently employed with the Escambia County School District as a Social Studies Teacher at Pensacola High School.
+Community involvement includes: Escambia Area Council for Social Studies, Pensacola Young Professionals Pensacola Professional Development Institute, Toastmasters Club member, and was named a 2014 Rising Star by the Independent News.